satbirsingh01/learning_material/git_for_gits.md

 ### Setting the Upstream

 Sounds more complicated than it needs to (there's a trend forming).
-You can set both a default remote for your local repository so you do not have to specify it when pushing.
-You can set this default (known as the upstream) using:
+You can set both a default remote and branch for your local repository so you do not have to specify it when pushing.
+You can set a default remote branch (known as the upstream) while pushing using:

+`git push --set-upstream [remote] [branch]`

 ### Additional Useful Workflow Commands (diff and status)